ellis/roboliq/README.md

 # Getting started

-Let's get started with Roboliq by starting with the most basic of protocols and then building up from there.
-We'll walk through these steps:
+Let's get started with Roboliq with a hands-on walk through.
+We'll begin with the most basic of protocols and build up from there as follows:

 * a protocol that doesn't require any configuration or backend
 * a protocol with a minimal configuration